-[-] HTableWrapper.createWrapper (List<HTableInterface> openTables, TableName tableName, CoprocessorHost.Environment env, ExecutorService pool) [static] : HTableInterface 1
+[-] HTableWrapper.createWrapper ( List<HTableInterface> openTables, TableName tableName, CoprocessorHost.Environment env, ExecutorService pool ) [static] : HTableInterface 1

-Change Result Return value type has been changed from HTableInterface to Table.
-This method has been removed because the return type is part of the method signature.
+Change Result This method has been removed because the return type is part of the method signature.
 A client program may be interrupted by NoSuchMethodError exception.